tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 # Enabling the Relational Model for More Use Cases

-The relational model has [stood the test of time](https://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf) and proven itself to be one of the best choices you can make for managing the data backing your application(s).
-Maybe you could even say [it is an apex predator](https://en.wikipedia.org/wiki/Apex_predator).
+The relational model has [stood the test of time](https://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf) and proven itself to be one of the best choices you can make for managing the data backing your applications.
+Maybe you could even say it is an apex predator.

 That being said, relational databases are firmly on the CA side of [CAP](https://en.wikipedia.org/wiki/CAP_theorem).
 In the face of a network partition, they sacrafice all availability.